BOSSHK-SPEC/sanathan_nepal_mobile_appmyold/README.md

 ## sanathan_nepal_mobile_app is the app that has many features completely built by flutter

 ## Features
--Dark theme Light theme \n
+-Dark theme Light theme.
--Dynamic checking of calendar in both AD And BS format -horoscope
+-Dynamic checking of calendar in both AD And BS format.
+-horoscope
 -Events Reminds
 -Foreign exchange